 Debts (aka Liabilities)

 This list is VERY important.
 Make a list of every debt you have: car payments, mortgages, student loans, personal loans, family loans, credit cards, everything.
 List the total balance, the interest rate, the monthly payment amount or minimum monthly payment, and the end date if it has one.

 If you own anything of value, list it here.
 Houses and cars, for sure.
 There is some debate over how much you should list personal possessions.
 Some people choose to list how much money they guess they could make if they had a gigantic yard sale this Saturday.
 I just leave them out because we own very little that has much resale value.
 Get a decent estimate of the value of your real property and if you want to put down $5,000 or $15,000 or $25,000 for personal property, go ahead.
 Just don’t think of it as a cash asset unless you’re planning to do some selling here soon.
 Be sure to use the prices you could get if you needed to sell these items today.

-Having an accurate list of these four categories is always the first step in deciding what to do next.
-Once you’ve made a list, try to keep it somewhat up-to-date in the future.
-(I try to update it as things change, but I make sure it is right at the beginning of each year.
+Gathering this information is the first step in taking control of your money.
+Once you’ve done it, try to keep it somewhat up-to-date in the future.
+(I try to update it as things change, but I make sure it is right at the beginning of each year.)
 If you get off track financially, come back to this step and start over.
 It’s OK!
 It happens.
 This is a super tool and just keeping this list current will improve your finances.
 With it, you are ready to start making progress.